-I'm going to assume you have written your book using Microsoft word or an equivalent word processor.
-I would advise you to create a folder with the name of your book as it's title and in it save your book document in docx format as 'original.docx'.
+I'm going to assume you have written your book using Microsoft Word or an equivalent word processor.
+I would advise you to create a folder with the name of your book as its title and in it save your book document in docx format as 'original.docx'.
 Then make a copy of this on a removable media or in the cloud.
 Better still - do both.
 Remember that if you subscribe to MS Office 365 then that includes 2 Tb of cloud storage which should be more than enough for your author requirements.

 Now make a copy of 'original.docx' and save this copy in the same folder as 'working01.docx'.
 This will be the copy you are going to work on.
 Each time you make a significant change, update the number at the end of 'workingXX.docx' Take the time to make a backup copy also.